UCI-GDIM32-W25/in-class-activities-lsabe37/README.md

 I worked on setting up the player game object, pipe prefabs, and UI.
 I also work on the player script and set up for the pipes and pipe spawner scripts.

+## Week 5

+Activity 1

+I think the interface and abstract class designs are good because organize the different features of each playable item.
+By splitting the two inheritable classes into an interface and abstract class,the child classes can inherit from both these classes if necessry.
+I think I would keep this structure largely the same if I were to build a game like this.